Welcome to the Foundation Stage

 It is really important to us that parents play an active role in the foundation stage.
 Please come in and talk to staff at the beginning of your child’s session, keep us updated on things that are happening in your child’s life, their interests and achievements.

 Finally, please remember that all items of clothing need to be clearly labelled with your child’s name.
-Every Thursday all foundation children will be taking part in exciting activities in the St Bede’s woodland area such as making mud pies, building dens and climbing trees.
+Every Thursday foundation children will be taking part in exciting activities in the St Bede’s woodland area such as making mud pies, building dens and climbing trees.
 Although every attempt will be made to keep children’s clothing clean due to the nature of these foundation activities some slightly muddy trouser legs are unavoidable.
+If you have any wellies at home, please send them into school with your child's name written inside.